Skip to main content

 The conversation model

-Bugzy interacts via the blocked-task-queue pattern:
+Bugzy interacts via the inbox agent conversation model:

 1. An event triggers Bugzy (message, webhook, schedule)